rsp34/take-home-pay-calculator/readme.md

 ## Ideas
 - A "what-if" feature to compare old tax years to the present.
-- Time bounds for each rule.
+- Time bounds for each rule as taxes are relevant in a given year.
 - "Company value" could also be interesting.
 How much is my employer paying for the benefit of employing me - main addition would be employer N.I.

 # ToDo